 - 1. Before a command is issued, status register should be checked to ensure device is ready for the intended operation. - 2.
 When incorrect command is inputted to this device, it enters standby mode and remains in standby mode until next CS# falling edge.
-In standby mode, SO pin of this device is High-Z. The CS# falling time needs to follow tCHCL spec. - 3.
-When correct command is inputted to this device, this device enters active mode and remains in active mode until next CS# rising edge.
-The CS# rising time needs to follow tCLCH spec. - 4.
+In standby mode, SO pin of the device is High-Z. - 3.
+When correct command is inputted to this device, it enters active mode and remains in active mode until next CS# rising edge. - 4.
 Input data is latched on the rising edge of Serial Clock(SCLK) and data is shifted out on the falling edge of SCLK.
-The difference of serial peripheral interface mode 0 and mode 3 is shown as "Figure 1.
-Serial Peripheral Interface Modes Supported". - 5.
-For the following instructions: RDID, RDSR, READ, FAST_READ, RDSFDP, DREAD, RES and REMS the shift-ed-in instruction sequence is followed by a data-out sequence.
+The difference of Serial mode 0 and mode 3 is shown in Figure 1. - 5.
+For the following instructions:RDID, RDSR, RDSCUR, READ, FAST_READ, RDSFDP, DREAD, RES, and REMS the shifted-in instruction sequence is followed by a data-out sequence.
 After any bit of data being shifted out, the CS# can be high.
-For the following instructions: WREN, WRDI, WRSR, SE, BE, CE, PP, RDP and DP the CS# must go high exactly at the byte boundary; otherwise, the instruction will be rejected and not executed. - 6.
+For the following instructions: WREN, WRDI, WRSR, SE, BE, CE, PP, RDP, DP, ENSO, EXSO,and WRSCUR, the CS# must go high exactly at the byte boundary; otherwise, the instruction will be rejected and not executed. - 6.
 While a Write Status Register, Program, or Erase operation is in progress, access to the memory array is neglected and will not affect the current operation of Write Status Register, Program, Erase.

 Figure 1.
-Serial Peripheral Interface Modes Supported
+Serial Modes Supported

-CPOL indicates clock polarity of serial master, CPOL=1 for SCLK high while idle, CPOL=0 for SCLK low while not transmitting.
+CPOL indicates clock polarity of Serial master, CPOL=1 for SCLK high while idle, CPOL=0 for SCLK low while not transmitting.
 CPHA indicates clock phase.
-The combination of CPOL bit and CPHA bit decides which serial mode is supported.
+The combination of CPOL bit and CPHA bit decides which Serial mode is supported.